Bottled Water: Good, Bad & Best Alternatives

 Since the 1980’s bottled water has become a rapidly growing global industry.

-Numerous brands have emerged for sale in supermarkets, convenience stores, restaurants, cafes and even gas stations, where the price per litre usually beats the price of fuel!
+Numerous brands have emerged for sale in supermarkets, convenience stores, restaurants, cafes and even gas stations, where the price per litre actually comes close to the price of fuel!

 The growth of the bottled water industry has been in direct proportion to the modern day consumer's thirst for convenience, together with the ever-increasing 'health-consciousness' of populations who have become more aware of the potentially harmful contaminants contained in city 'drinking' water supplies.